 7. Qantas Economy Class within Western Australia and to the Northern Territory (8,000-18,000 Qantas Points)

-Flying within WA and to the Top End can be costly if purchasing tickets with cash, so using your Qantas Points on (mostly) all-Economy Class flights can represent good value.
+Flying within WA and to the Top End can be costly if purchasing tickets with cash.
+That means that using your Qantas Points on (mostly) all-Economy Class flights can represent good value.

-However, as we currently value Qantas Points redemptions at around 2 cents per point, you’ll want to compare the cost of a ticket in terms of points and cash to make an informed decision.
+However, as we value Qantas Points redemptions at 1.9 cents per point, you’ll want to compare the cost of a ticket in terms of points and cash to make an informed decision.

-This twice-weekly seasonal direct service running mainly during the summer and partially into autumn costs at least $1200 one-way, so using 50,000 of your points represents a healthy redemption value of 2.4 cents per point.
+During normal scheduling, this twice-weekly seasonal nonstop service running mainly during the summer and partially into autumn costs at least $1,200 one-way.
+Therefore, using 57,000 of your points represents an acceptable value of 2.1 cents per point.